StanfordVL/iGibson/docs/renderer.md

 #### About the 3D Image

 The mode '3d' provides a 4-channeled image where the first three channels correspond to the x, y, and z coordinates of the pixels in the image.
-Because our code internally uses OpenGL for rendering, the coordinates are defined in the common convention of this framework: for a given image, the x axis point left to right, the y axis point bottom to top, and the z axis points "outside" of the image, in the opposite direction to the viewing direction of the camera.
-The camera is located at the location of the frame "eyes" of the robot, but the orientation of this frame corresponds to the computer vision convention: x axis pointing in the viewing direction of the camera, y axis pointing right to left and z axis pointing bottom to top.
+Because our code internally uses OpenGL for rendering, the coordinates are defined in the common convention of this framework: for a given image, the x axis point left to right, the y axis point bottom to top, and the z axis points from front to the backward, in the opposite direction to the viewing direction of the camera.
+The camera is located at the location of the frame "eyes" of the robot, but the orientation of this frame corresponds to the computer vision convention: x axis pointing forward in the viewing direction of the camera, y axis pointing right to left and z axis pointing bottom to top.
 The following code can be helpful to transform between reference frames:

 ```
 # Pose of the camera of the simulated robot in world frame